 Podcasting’s expansion is towards networks where similar shows grouped into specific categories are produced and bundled into one site.
 If your show can’t meet the quality requirements, it’s likely it won’t be included.

-If the podcast is offering quality “edutainment” and amassing a loyal, syndicated audience, advertisers and sponsors are willing to spend a part of their budget on a distinctive show with topics addressing subjects within their realm.
+If the podcast is offering quality “edutainment” and amassing a loyal, syndicated audience, advertisers and sponsors are willing to budget on a distinctive show with topics addressing subjects within their realm.